BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/evil_army_list/wolf_pack_of_angmar.md

 ## ADDITIONAL RULES

-- Werewolves may benefit from the Heroic Actions and Stand Fast of friendly Wild Warg Chieftains even though they do not have the Warg keyword.
+- Werewolves may benefit from the Heroic Actions and Stand Fast of friendly Wild [Warg] Chieftains even though they do not have the [Warg] keyword.
-- Friendly models can still pick up Objective Markers even though they have the Beast keyword.
+- Friendly models can still [pick][Pick] up Objective Markers even though they have the Beast keyword.

 ## SPECIAL RULES

-**Leader of the Pack** - The Wild Warg Chieftain that is your General gains an additional point each of Might, Will and Fate.
+**Leader of the Pack** - The Wild [Warg] Chieftain that is your General gains an additional point each of Might, Will and Fate.

-**Feral Charge** - When a friendly Warg model Charges an enemy Infantry model, they gain the Knock to the Ground bonus as if they were Cavalry.
+**Feral Charge** - When a friendly [Warg] model Charges an enemy Infantry model, they gain the Knock to the Ground bonus as if they were Cavalry.
 This bonus is lost if they are subsequently Charged by an enemy Cavalry model.

-**Protect the Alpha** - If your General has suffered at least one Wound, then friendly models treat them as a banner with a range of 6".
+**Protect the Alpha** - If your General has suffered at least one Wound, then friendly models treat them as a [banner][Banner] with a range of 6".

 **Howl of the Wolf Pack** - Once per game, at the start of any Fight Phase, your General can declare they are using this ability.
 Until the End Phase of the turn, friendly models gain a bonus of +1 to their Fight Value and may re-roll To Wound Rolls of a natural 1 when making Strikes.